From Shadows — Submission Package

 Chapter 1: The Language of Shadows

-My Grand-maman lived with us for as long as I can remember.
+My Grand-Maman lived with us for as long as I can remember.
 She came from a big family, with more brothers and sisters than I could ever keep track of, and my mom grew up surrounded by loving aunts and uncles.
-At Christmas we’d have family get-togethers on my Grand-maman’s side, and I’d watch my mom with her aunts, everyone dressed up in shiny sequined tops, laughing, dancing to ABBA, a drink in one hand and a cigarette in the other.
+For New Year’s we’d have family get-togethers on my Grand-Maman’s side, and I’d watch my mom with her aunts, everyone dressed up in shiny sequined tops, laughing, dancing to ABBA, a drink in one hand and a cigarette in the other.
 From another room came the men’s voices, booming with laughter, my father among them, the sound carrying through the house.
-Together it was music and laughter and life, and my sister and I took it in with wide-eyed wonder.
-In those moments, family felt like home.
+Together it was music and easy laughter, and my sister and I took it in with wide-eyed wonder.
+In those precious moments, family felt like home.

 When I started high school, my father sometimes drove me.
 When he pulled up in an Audi, classmates noticed, and I was seen as someone well off.
 I didn’t particularly like the attention; being looked at that way made me uncomfortable.
 There were times before I got out of the car when he would press money into my hand for lunch and tell me to get what I wanted.